php-fig/fig-standards/proposed/extended-coding-style-guide.md

 Each declare statement (e.g. `declare(ticks=);`) MUST be on its own line.

-When the opening `<?php` tag is on the first line of the file, it MUST be on it's own line with no other statements.
+When the opening `<?php` tag is on the first line of the file, it MUST be on its own line with no other statements unless it is a file containing markup outside of PHP opening and closing tags.

 When present, there MUST be one blank line after the `namespace` declaration.